A Rogue BTS can be beneficial, here I will show you how to install one and how to configure your network for security research.

 Now it’s time to install the necessary dependencies.

-[email protected]:~ $ sudo apt-get install libusb-1.0-0-dev libusb-1.0-0 build-essential cmake libncurses5-dev libtecla1 libtecla-dev pkg-config git wget doxygen help2man pandoc python-setuptools python-dev swig libccid pcscd pcsc-tools python-pyscard libpcsclite1 unzip firefox-esr xserver-xorg lightdm xfce4 automake matchbox-keyboard iptables-persistent
+build-essential cmake libncurses5-dev libtecla1 libtecla-dev pkg-config git wget doxygen help2man pandoc python-setuptools python-dev-is-python2 swig libccid pcscd pcsc-tools python3-pyscard libpcsclite1 unzip xserver-xorg lightdm xfce4 automake matchbox-keyboard iptables-persistent libcurl4-openssl-dev

 Remember to validate this or you will have a lot of problems using BladeRF.